lloyd/lloyd.io/posts/2011-10-17-primary-identity-authorities-in-browserid.md

-Once fully deployed there will be no central servers required for the system to function, and the process of authenticating to a website will require minimal live communication between the user's browser, the idenity provider (IdP), and the website being logged into.
+Once fully deployed there will be no central servers required for the system to function, and the process of authenticating to a website will require minimal live communication between the user's browser, the identity provider (IdP), and the website being logged into.
 In order to achieve this, two things are required:

-  1. Browser vendors must build native support for BrowerID into their products.
+  1. Browser vendors must build native support for BrowserID into their products.
   2. IdP's must build BrowserID support to vouch for their users ownership of issued email addresses.

-This post addresses #2, proposing precisly what *BrowserID Support* means for an IdP, and how it works.
+This post addresses #2, proposing precisely what *BrowserID Support* means for an IdP, and how it works.
 </abstract>